Do you think that staging is just about decluttering, fixing what’s broken and trimming your garden hedge?

 Mind the nitty-gritty:

 Tackle all necessary and obvious repairs.
-Make a list of what needs to be fixed both inside and outside of your house.
-Doing all possible repairs prior to the sale will make it more attractive to buyers and also allow you to increase its value.
+Make a list of what needs to be fixed both inside and outside of your house for sale.
+Doing all possible repairs prior to the sale will make it more attractive to property buyers and also allow you to increase its value.
 Consider cracked floors or counter tiles, holes or cracks in the walls, chipped paint, leaky faucets, and showers, squeaky doors, jamming drawers and burned-out light bulbs.

 Clean windows inside and out, remove cobwebs and dust furniture and lighting fixtures.
 Have natural scents such as lavender or vanilla in your bathroom and rooms to make them smell fresh.